GeorgeS-data/GeorgeS-data/README.md

 # Hey, I'm George

-I'm a Durham University graduate with a master's in Mathematics and a strong interest in data analytics, statistical modelling, and solving real-world problems with data.
-My final-year project involved hands-on analysis of credit risk data from Atom Bank, where I developed and presented statistical models to support business decision-making.
+I’m a Durham University graduate with a Master’s in Mathematics (with Honours), passionate about using data to solve real-world problems.
+My final-year project involved hands-on credit risk analysis at Atom Bank, where I built statistical models and presented findings to senior credit risk managers.

-I'm currently building my data portfolio and actively seeking junior data analyst or data scientist roles — ideally remote or based in northern England.
+I’m currently growing my portfolio with projects in healthcare analytics and trading bot development, and I’m actively looking for junior data analyst or data scientist roles — ideally remote or in northern England.

 ---